caddyserver/caddy/README.md

 ### What is Caddy Enterprise?

+Caddy Enterprise is a collection of plugins for Caddy 2 which provide features and performance that are crucial in business settings.
+Caddy Enterprise is not a separate web server and does not even use a separate code base from Caddy 2; it is not even a separate branch that merges the open source core in every once in a while.
+In other words, open source users aren't missing out on a "better" web server, but Enterprise provides features that are used by businesses.

-Caddy Enterprise is our web server for businesses that need more advanced features for higher scalability and easier management of clusters.
-It is built on the same core as Caddy 2, but licensed exclusively to enterprise customers who need it.
+Caddy Enterprise is for businesses that need more advanced features for higher scalability and easier management of clusters.
 It includes:

 - a web UI
 - performance improvements within a cluster